 - Poetic Serial Killer: The victims are killed in a way that reflects their job.
-Edith is first drowned in the sink and then suffocated with a plunger, Mrs. Baddeley is suffocated by having her mouth stuffed with her own plum pudding, and Frederick is run over.
+Edith is first drowned in the sink, then suffocated with a plunger and finally beaten to death with a broom, Mrs. Baddeley is suffocated by having her mouth stuffed with her own plum pudding, and Frederick is run over.
 None of the murders make any sense, either, except for maybe the one with the plunger: there's more water in Edith's lungs than could have even been in the sink in the first place, it would have taken far too long to get that much pudding inside Mrs. Baddeley, and Frederick is run over indoors.

 - Retroactive Precognition: The "Groundhog Day" Loop gives people some knowledge of their deaths.